Welcome to the Year 4 page!

 Home learning

 Children should read a minimum of 3 times a week and record this in their home school book by colouring the reading book picture each time they read.
 Children have a home learning book which they take home on a Friday and is due back in on the following Wednesday.
 Home learning will be a maths task which focus on increasing your child’s fluency and arithmetic skills.
-We also encourage all children to log on to TT Rockstars and Spelling Shed as much as possible.
+We also encourage all children to log on to TT Rockstars as much as possible.